 5. Inventory Intelligence

-Stock on the lot used to be a static thing: buy a batch of cars, just sit back and wait for them to sell.
+Stock on the lot used to be a static thing: buy a batch of cars, just sit back, and wait for them to sell.
 If a specific model did not sell quickly, it would remain on the lot for weeks, consuming floor-plan funds and depreciating.
 This approach will already be relegated to the past.

-One of the most measurable benefits of AI in automotive industry is the transformation of inventory into a dynamic asset.
+One of the most measurable benefits of AI in the automotive industry is the transformation of inventory into a dynamic asset.
 Gone are the days of just looking at a list of VINs (Vehicle Identification Numbers) with some photos.
 Dealers now receive a continuous stream of data in which each vehicle has its performance indicators, including time on the lot, shifts in demand within a 50-mile radius, competitive activity, and market performance for that specific model, trim, and color.

 6. Demand Forecasting